 That being said, it’s not all relative and the ability to create positive outcomes is even stronger currency than having positive situations.

 For example if you have people treating you rudely but you sidestep it like a champion, you will look even better than if people treated you with respect.

 And if you enter into a room where nobody knows and you make friends on the fly, that will again show even stronger qualities.

 Also, the “great night at the nightclub” where everyone loved you can easily be forgotten the weeks after if that’s the only thing you got going on for you.

-There’s also always a situational element in currencies.
+Currencies are very relative.
 Nobody would exchange a million in cash for a hunting rifle these days.
-But if society were to collapse and we’d get thrown back to stone age, then a million in cash is useless scrap paper that won’t feed you for a second, while a hunting rifle becomes priceless.
+But if society were to collapse and we’d get thrown back to stone age, then a million in cash is useless scrap paper and a hunting rifle becomes priceless.